Mostafa-Tarek/Go_Chase_IT/README.md

 # Go Chase IT
-**The goal of this project is to design and build a mobile robot that is capable of chasing and following white colored balls.**
+**The goal of this project is to design and build a mobile robot that is capable of chasing and following the white-colored balls.**

 ![Chase_the_ball](chase_the_ball.gif)